MoonMeet/MoonMeet-Android/README.md

 1. Download the Moon Meet source code from https://github.com/AlucardTN/MoonMeet (git clone https://github.com/AlucardTN/MoonMeet.git)

-2. Go to https://console.firebase.google.com/, create one android app with application IDs org.mark.moonmeet and, turn on firebase messaging and download google-services.json.
+2. Go to https://console.firebase.google.com/, create one android app with application IDs org.mark.moonmeet, turn on firebase messaging and download google-services.json.
 3. Open the project in the Studio (note that it should be opened, NOT imported).

 ### Thanks for contributing